esimtips

 What’s the best eSIM for Japan in 2026?

 For coverage, Travelsim Asia is the only provider connecting to all four Japanese carriers (NTT Docomo, KDDI/au, Softbank, Rakuten Mobile), with no throttling on fixed-speed plans.
-For the lowest fixed-plan price, Nomad is competitive but only covers two networks.
+As of June 2026 it’s also the cheapest fixed plan at the 5 GB tier ($9.99), narrowly under Nomad ($10.00), which connects to only two networks.
 For unlimited data without thinking about plan sizes, Holafly is the simplest pick — though it includes a Fair Usage Policy with an unspecified threshold.

 Are “unlimited” Japan eSIMs really unlimited?

 Usually no — they include a Fair Usage Policy that throttles speeds after a daily cap.
 Airalo throttles to 1 Mbps after 3 GB/day.
 Nomad throttles to 512 Kbps after 2 GB/day.
+Saily throttles to 1 Mbps after 5 GB/day — and publishes that threshold openly.
 Holafly’s threshold is undisclosed for Japan.
 The data is unlimited, but the high-speed allowance is not.
 Fixed plans (5 GB, 10 GB, etc.) give you full speed throughout.

 Do eSIMs work on the Tokyo Metro?